Temporal bandwidth of consecutive polariton condensation: Section III

 \section{Section III}

 In this Section, we perform system analysis for longer pumping pulses to confirm the origin of the k-space redistribution.
-We elongate the pumping pulses up to 2.5 ps and repeat the time delay scan.
+We elongate the pumping pulses up to 2.5 ps setting each of them at $\approx1.4P_{\rm th}$ above the condensation threshold, see the intensity $\rm\textbf{S}$-curve and the vertical dashed line in Fig.\ref{SI:4}a, and repeat the time-delay scan.
 In such regime the k-dependent polariton losses do not allow for effective mode competition within LPB due to a long quasi-continuous feeding of these modes from the hot exciton reservoir.
 Therefore, neither the polariton amplification nor the k-space redistribution are observed.
-We plot the corresponding experimental (red dots) and theoretical (black line) in Fig.\ref{SI:3}.
+We plot the corresponding experimental (gray dots) and theoretical (black line) in Fig.\ref{SI:4}b.